-As soon as pertinent information is available, the Chief of Campus Safety or a designee will develop timely warning notices for the seminary community to notify members of the community about Clery crimes that occur on campus, where it is determined that the incident may pose a serious or continuing threat to members of the seminary community.
-All of the facts surrounding a crime, including factors such as the nature of the crime, the continuing danger to the campus community, and the possible risk of compromising law enforcement efforts, are considered on a case-by-case based when determining whether a timely warning will be issued.
+As soon as pertinent information is available, the Manager of Campus Safety or a designee, in cooperation with the Communications Department, will develop timely warning notices for the seminary community to notify members of the community about Clery crimes that occur on campus, where it is determined that the incident may pose a serious or continuing threat to members of the seminary community.
+All of the facts surrounding a crime, including factors such as the nature of the crime, the continuing danger to the campus community, and the possible risk of compromising law enforcement efforts, are considered on a case-by-case basis when determining whether a timely warning will be issued.
 The timely warning notice shall be provided to students and employees in a manner that is timely, that withholds the names and other identifying information of victims as confidential, and that will aid in the prevention of similar occurrences.

 In an effort to provide timely notice to the seminary community, and in the event of an incident which may pose a serious or ongoing threat to members of the seminary community, a blast email Timely Warning Notice is distributed campus-wide to all students and employees connected with the applicable campus (e.g. Pasadena Campus, Fuller Texas Campus, or Fuller Arizona Campus).
 The blast emails will typically be sent via the Emergency Notification System to the student's or employee's Fuller email address at @fuller.edu, in addition to any emergency contact emails identified in the Emergency Notification System.
 An SMS may also be sent out in conjunction with the blast email, either with the content of the Timely Warning Notice or referring to the blast email.

-Timely Warning Notice posters, when deemed appropriate by Campus Safety, will typically be posted by a representative of the Department of Campus Safety at the entrance or lobby of the library, Refectory (cafeteria), coffee shop, Student Service Center building, and Guest Center, and on the posting boards near the School of Psychology and in the Garth, as a way to notify guests and visitors to the campus.
+Timely Warning Notice posters, when deemed appropriate by Campus Safety, will typically be posted by a representative of the Department of Campus Safety at the entrance or lobby of the library, Refectory (cafeteria), Student Service Center building, and on the posting boards near the School of Psychology and in the Garth, as a way to notify guests and visitors to the campus.

-The alerts are generally written by the Chief of Campus Safety or a designee, and they are reviewed by the Chief Storyteller & Vice President for Communications or a designee, or at least one additional member of the Clery Compliance Committee (Clery Team) from a department other than Campus Safety, before being distributed to the community by Campus Safety or another member of the Clery Team or designee, as is practical based on the circumstances.
-At the discretion of the Chief of Campus Safety or a designee, and in light of the time sensitive nature of the timely warning, if other members of this process are unavailable, the Chief of Campus Safety or a designee may create and then send out a timely warning alert without prior review.
+The alerts are generally written by the Manager of Campus Safety or a designee, and they are reviewed by a designated member of the Communications Department, if possible, or at least one additional member of the Clery Compliance Committee (Clery Team) from a department other than Campus Safety, before being distributed to the community.
+Timely Warnings are distributed by a designated and trained member of Campus Safety, a designated and trained member of the Clery Team, as is practical based on the circumstances.
+At the discretion of the Manager of Campus Safety or a designee, and in light of the time sensitive nature of the timely warning, if other members of this process are unavailable, the Manager of Campus Safety or a designee may create and then send out a timely warning alert without prior review.